As employers freeze and terminate their pension plans, a new option is emerging: the Personal Pension.

 Lauren: Thanks Joe, great to speak with you.

 Interested in learning more about the Personal Pension that Lauren talked about?
-Here you can see what annual contributions into a Personal Pension will guarantee you in retirement income.
+Click below to see what contributing to a Personal Pension will guarantee you in annuity retirement income.
 After just a few years in retirement, you’ll have recouped your initial investment, and the rest will be profit.
-A $5,000 contribution is necessary to start an account.
+A $100 contribution is necessary to start an account.